gharials/dev-path/docs/internet-web/web-pages.md

 }
 ```

+## Client-side JavaScript

+Just like without CSS a web page looks plain, without interactivity, response to user actions, a web page is static and unresponsive.
+Without interactivity, a web page is just a collection of text and images.
+Users can only read the text and see the images.
+In the early days of the web, web pages were designed to display text and images.

+These days, web pages are not limited to just displaying text and images.
+Complex applications are built as web pages.
+These applications must be able to respond to user actions, such as clicking buttons, inputting text, and submitting forms.
+This is where client-side JavaScript comes in.

+Before getting into how JavaScript brings interactivity to web pages, it is important to understand how browsers run JavaScript.

-## Browser as a JavaScript runner
+### Browser as a JavaScript runner

 Like NodeJS (the `node` command), every browser can run JavaScript programs too.
 In fact, JavaScript was originally designed only to be run on browsers and remained so for a long time, NodeJS came later.

-Where NodeJS can run *any* JavaScript file, browsers can *only* run JavaScript files included in HTML files.
+Where NodeJS can run *any* JavaScript file chosen by the user, browsers can *only* run JavaScript files included in HTML files.
 JavaScript running on a browser is called *client-side JavaScript*, and running on a server with NodeJS is called *server-side JavaScript.* As we will see, client-side JavaScript works together with the HTML document and helps in making web pages interactive.

 Users can interact with client-side JavaScript from browser console.
 That means users can access the variables and functions defined in the JavaScript files linked to the HTML document.

-### JavaScript DOM
+#### JavaScript DOM

 Most importantly, client-side JavaScript has access to the HTML document's _object representation_, called [DOM](https://www.w3schools.com/js/js_htmldom.asp) (Document Object Model), through a special object named `document`.
 The object is created automatically and is accessible from everywhere in any client-side JavaScript file.